island-lang/island-lang.github.io/README.md

 ## Abstract classes

-An **abstract class** is a class lacking a body for at least one of each methods.
+An **abstract class** is a class lacking a body for at least one of its methods.
 An abstract class cannot be used to create objects, but only to serve as a basis for another class:

 ```isl
 abstract class Vehicle